miguel10746/osticket-prereqs/README.md

 ![image](https://github.com/user-attachments/assets/46b2b964-14f3-43a7-baab-b8f2054218ab)

 <p>
-Back inside the IIS we will go to sites to default to osTicket and double-click PHP Manager.
+Back inside the IIS I will go to sites to default to osTicket and double-click PHP Manager.
 Click enable or disable an extension.
-We will enable php_imap.dll, php_intl.dll, php_opcache.dll.
+I will enable php_imap.dll, php_intl.dll, php_opcache.dll.
 Once this have been enable, refresh the the browser to see the changes take affect.
 </p>

 ![image](https://github.com/user-attachments/assets/cc6eb10f-a24c-49a9-9c00-6cb63e96e375)
 <p>
 Now rename the ost-sampleconfig.php to ost-config.php.
-We go to C:\inetpub\wwwroot\osTicket\include\ost-sampleconfig.php in the folder.
+I go to C:\inetpub\wwwroot\osTicket\include\ost-sampleconfig.php in the folder.
 Double right click and select rename folder, and change it to ost-config.php.
-Once this done we will remove all inheritance by double right clicking and going into properties.
-We set new permission to everyone to all.
+Once this done I will remove all inheritance by double right clicking and going into properties.
+I set new permission to everyone to all.
 </p>

 ![image](https://github.com/user-attachments/assets/f2103f0e-5edf-4dcd-84d1-5026ddcc4f63)

 <p>
-Now we will set up the osTicket in the browser.
+Now I will set up the osTicket in the browser.
 </p>

 ![image](https://github.com/user-attachments/assets/5231682a-5662-4200-a54c-ca35d46a1828)